annspe/connectome_pipeline/README.md

 # Prerequisites to use the pipeline:
 * The following software need to be added to your environmental variable $PATH: MRtrix3, ANTs, fsl, MRtrix3Tissue, cuda-8.0, Slicer, c3d
-    * If you'll use freesurfer for segmentation, you need to add freesurfer: freesurfer (FREESURFER_HOME="/directory", FREESURFER_HOME/SetUpFreeSurfer.sh, export SUBJECTS_DIR="/directory")
+    * If you'll use freesurfer for segmentation, you need to add freesurfer.
 *	Create a virtual environment based on the requirements saved in  [requirements_venv1.txt](requirements_venv1.txt) (works in Python 3.8)